Lhotka u Radnic

 Lhotka u Radnic is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
-It has about 70 inhabitants.
+It has about 80 inhabitants.

 Lhotka u Radnic lies approximately 16 km north of Rokycany, 22 km north-east of Plzeň, and 65 km west of Prague.

-Administrative parts
+Administrative division

-The village of Chockov is an administrative part of Lhotka u Radnic.
+Lhotka u Radnic consists of two municipal parts (in brackets population according to the 2021 census):